 Mathematics Test Description for the ACT

-The ACT mathematics test is a 60-question, 60-minute test designed to assess the mathematical skills students have typically acquired in courses taken up to the beginning of grade 12.
+The mathematics section is designed to assess the mathematical skills students have typically acquired in courses taken up to the beginning of grade 12.

 Content Covered by the ACT Mathematics Test